 In order to make room for the diaper changing station, I had to pack away my room fan which we use at night for white noise, so I purchased another sound machine to keep in our room.
 We have the same sound machine for the twins, so I already knew I liked it.

-And I needed a bit more storage, so I purchased a couple of these gorgeous velvets baskets which match my master bedroom perfectly!
+And I needed a bit more storage, so I purchased a couple of these gorgeous velvets baskets which match my main bedroom decor perfectly!
 They’re perfect for keeping a few toys and books in one and extra blankets, swaddles, burp clothes, etc. in the other.

 Then we swapped out my corner chair for the rocking chair from the twins’ nursery, but we also swapped out the rocking legs for standard legs.
 I’ve never liked the rocking part of the chair.
 It just doesn’t rock right and it takes up a lot of room.
 But it’s comfortable and I anticipate spending a lot of time in the chair, so it works for now.